Andrea Nahles: Political positions

-Once a leading voice on the SPD's left, Nahles has moved steadily towards the centre.
+Once a prominent figure on the SPD's left, Nahles has moved steadily towards the centre.
 She is known as a provocative and occasionally brusque orator.

 Personal life

 Nahles' partner was VW manager Horst Neumann from 1997 until 2007.
 From 2010, she was married to art historian Marcus Frings with whom she has one daughter, born in January 2011.
 In January 2016 the couple announced their separation.

 Nahles lives in the village of Weiler, where she was born.
 A Roman Catholic, she attends Sunday mass in the village regularly.
 She resides on a farm that belonged to her great-grandparents.
 Since 2017, she has an apartment in Berlin's Moabit district.

 Nahles enjoys horse riding.
 Until an accident in 1986, she also was a track and field athlete.